Junha0Zhang/BrainCalculator/README.md

 #### Installing BrainSuite's Nipype interface
 This code has been tested on
-- Mac Monterey (For Windows users please use a 64-bit Linux VM)
+- Mac Monterey (Windows is not supported, for Windows users please use a 64-bit Linux VM)
 - Python 3.9
 - BrainSuite v.21a